opea-project/docs/community/CONTRIBUTING.md

 - Connect hardware into OPEA GitHub Actions (GHA) (https://docs.github.com/en/actions)as a self-hosted runner
 - Contribute test scripts for the new hardware
 - Dockerfile for the Component (i,e `GenAIComp/comps/llm/text-generation/tgi/Dockerfile.[vendor]_[hardware]` )
-- Update image build yaml for new images​
+- Update the image build yaml for new images​
 - Update the CI/CD workflow to identify and deploy new test OPEA maintainer [@chensuyue](suyue.chen@intel.com) can assist in this process.